ferdinand-koenig/resmetric/README.md

 the `metrics` submodule provides functions that can calculate the metrics individually!

 ## Key Features
-- **Seperation of Dip-Agnostic ([T-Ag]) and Dip-Dependent Metrics ([T-Dip])**: Analyze your performance graph w.r.t. resilience and 'antifragility' (See *Getting Started* Section)
+- **Separation of Dip-Agnostic ([T-Ag]) and Dip-Dependent Metrics ([T-Dip])**: Analyze your performance graph w.r.t. resilience and 'antifragility' (See *Getting Started* Section)
 - **Dip-Agnostic Metrics** do not depend on where a disruption starts and the system is fully recovered.
-(AUC, count and time below threshold, etc)
+(AUC, count and time below a threshold, etc)
-- **Dip-Dependent Metrics** need the definition / detection where a disruption starts and when it is recovered.
-(AUC per dip, robustness, recovery, recovery rate, Intergrated Resilience Metric)
+- **Dip-Dependent Metrics** need the definition/detection of where a disruption starts and when it is recovered.
+(AUC per dip, robustness, recovery, recovery rate, Integrated Resilience Metric)
 - **Customizable Metrics**: Adjust parameters for AUC calculations, smoothing functions, and use Bayesian optimization to fit linear regressions to detect steady states and therefore dips.
 (Advanced)
 - **Use as Module or CLI**: Include the module in one of your projects or use the CLI to interact with the module!
 - **Display or Save**: Display the plot in your browser or save it as an HTML file.